 Books and toys donated by Campos de Sueños staff.

 On another front, my wife spoke with one of the local coordinators.
-They had self-organized and spent hours sorting and distributing goods to those who needed it, keeping track of everything.
+They had self-organized and spent hours sorting and distributing goods to those who needed them, keeping track of everything.

 Today, however, government officials arrived and quickly set up shop, telling the volunteers that they were now in charge and things were to be done their way.
 They also barred local volunteers from talking to the media.
 The top government official on the scene directed that all interviews were to go through him.
-Which of course he began with the statements “We have set up…” and “We have done…”.
+Of course, he began with the statements “We have set up…” and “We have done…”.

 Understandably, these actions have local volunteers fuming, who feel that officials are coming in late now that they’ve done the hard work of setting everything up to take all the credit and cherrypick what is given out and set aside what they’ll keep for themselves.

 There are already reports that new clothes are being set aside for unknown purposes, while survivors receive all the older clothes.
-Same goes for medicine, as older, expired medicine is given out first.
+The same goes for medicine, as older, expired medicine is given out first.

 As it stands right now, donating food and clothes is becoming really unnecessary, as the warehouses are full of them and survivors are unlikely to see much of it if past actions by government officials are any indication.
 It’s recommended to check in with shelters first to establish what is truly needed and donate that instead and to donate money to medium and long-term causes that will directly benefit survivors.